 Can I use PAM that is past its expiry date?

 Possibly.
 Expiry date assumes worst-case storage conditions.
 If stored in cool, dry conditions, PAM may retain 80-90% of its performance for 6-12 months past expiry.
 Run the field test described above.
 If it passes, use it at 20-30% higher dosage.
 If it fails, replace it.
-Never use expired PAM for critical applications (drinking water, mining thickeners) without testing first.
+Never use expired PAM for critical applications (regulated water, mining thickeners) without testing first.

 Why does my PAM dissolve slowly in winter?